-If your company’s culture doesn’t require a full overhaul, engagement surveys are an effective place to start.
+If your company’s culture doesn’t require a full overhaul, pulse surveys are an effective place to start.
 Leaders have to be comfortable knowing that results may come back that are negative, but if they do, that will give your organization clear areas to work on.
-Using a tool like Lattice Pulse Surveys will allow you to gather as many responses as possible, talk to people at all levels of your organization, build dialog and discourse, and uncover opportunities for improvement.
+Using a tool like Lattice Pulse Surveys will allow you to gather as many responses as possible, talk to people at all levels of your organization, build dialogue and discourse, and uncover opportunities for improvement.

-Best Practices to Implement and Pitfalls to Avoid
+OKR Best Practices to Implement and Pitfalls to Avoid

 An OKR-based way of working should always be agile so you can iterate, test, learn, and adapt.
 You should constantly be working to ensure you’re making progress toward the outcome-focused key results you set.

 How to Share OKRs Throughout Your Organization

 If your company has more than 10 people, Walsh advised investing in an OKR system.
-This will allow employees to log in at any time and see what their colleagues at every level of the organization are working on, how different initiatives connect to each other, and how your work ladders up at the company level.
+This allows employees to log in at any time and see what their colleagues at every level of the organization are working on, how different initiatives connect, and how their work relates to the company level.

-How to Get Leadership Buy-in on OKRs
+How to Get Leadership Buy-In on OKRs

 Setting OKRs at the departmental level can lead to working in silos, which can result in misalignment.
-Instead, Walsh recommended getting department heads together to create a set of cross-functional OKRs that will require employees and departments to communicate and collaborate.
+Instead, Walsh recommended getting department heads together to create a set of cross-functional OKRs that require employees and departments to communicate and collaborate.